MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Sweden/sweden-local-functionality.md

 ---
     title: Sweden Local Functionality
-    description: The following topics describe the local functionality in the Swedish version of [!INCLUDE[d365fin](../../includes/d365fin_md.md)].
+    description: The following topics describe the local functionality in the Swedish version of Dynamics 365, Business edition.

     services: project-madeira
     documentationcenter: ''